pedro-mendonca/Translation-Stats/README.md

 ### How can I translate a plugin? ###
 *   Register and login in [wp.org](https://login.wordpress.org/)
-*   Click on the plugin subproject stats bar you want to help to complete
+*   Click on the plugin subproject stats bar you want to translate
 *   Read the Polyglots [Translator’s Handbook](https://make.wordpress.org/polyglots/handbook/)
 *   Translate according the rules of your [Locale Translation Team](https://make.wordpress.org/polyglots/teams/)